lockejan/Scroogecoin/README.md

 # Scroogecoin

-Maintainer: Jan Schmitt
+Maintainer: Jan Schmitt \
 Login: lockejan

 ---

-# scroogecoin

-Implementation of Scroogecoin task
+Implementation of a custom Scroogecoin assignment to fullfill the listed examples below.

 ## Installation